 Corporate Bonds.
-Corporate bonds are debt obligations issued by corporations.
+Corporate bonds are debt obligations issued by U.S. and foreign corporations and other business entities.
 Corporate bonds may be either secured or unsecured.
 Collateral used for secured debt includes, but is not limited to, real property, machinery, equipment, accounts receivable, stocks, bonds or notes.
 If a bond is unsecured, it is known as a debenture.
 Bondholders, as creditors, have a prior legal claim over common and preferred stockholders as to both income and assets of the corporation for the principal and interest due them and may have a prior claim over other creditors if liens or mortgages are involved.
-Interest on corporate bonds may be fixed or floating, or the bonds may be zero coupons.
+Interest on corporate bonds may be fixed rate, floating rate, adjustable rate, zero coupon, contingent, deferred, or have payment-in-kind features.
 Interest on corporate bonds is typically paid semi-annually and is fully taxable to the bondholder.
-Corporate bonds contain elements of both interestrate risk and credit risk.
+Corporate bonds contain elements of both interest-rate risk and credit risk.
 The market value of a corporate bond generally may be expected to rise and fall inversely with interest rates and may also be affected by the credit rating of the corporation, the corporation's performance and perceptions of the corporation in the marketplace.
 Corporate bonds usually yield more than government or agency bonds due to the presence of credit risk.